 Introduction to Economics

-Economics is the study of how a society uses its resources to produce output that it desires.
-In the beginning, people were hnters and gathers, organized as family units, and as larger groups, who expended most of their energy to survive.
+Economics studies how a society uses its resources to produce output that it most desires.
+In the beginning, people were hunters and gathers, organized as family units, and as larger groups, who expended most of their energy simply to survive.
 Through the millennia, people learned to organize and specialize, so that they could create products and services beyond those needed to survive.

 Adam Smith noted in his 1776 publication The Wealth of Nations that people act naturally in their self-interest, which he called the invisible hand, and that the economy can be organized to take advantage of this self-interest.
 This requires that the people have the freedom to act and to own the factors of production, and to enjoy the profits or suffer the losses of their activities.